Adam-Yonas/orbit-observer-91/README.md

 ## Future Improvements

 Future work includes:

+- moving simulation logic to the backend to support heavier computation and multi-user scenarios
 - probabilistic collision modeling
 - improved physical modeling of fragmentation
 - persistent simulation scenarios
 - more advanced AI planning capabilities

+The next major step would be transitioning from a client-side simulation model to a backend-driven system, enabling more accurate, scalable, and collaborative use cases.